 During those years, I found that my favorite parts of being a professor had to do with writing—my own and others’.
 I enjoyed reading colleagues’ work in progress and helping them develop their theses, dissertations, conference papers, journal articles, and books.
 As a reviewer for several journals, I liked providing authors with constructive feedback for revision.
 I got a kick out of helping first-year students take an initial draft, full of great, scattered ideas, and develop it into a coherent and organized argument.
 I loved helping seniors develop and refine their own original ideas into compelling and insightful theses and honors projects.
 When I decided after several years to stop teaching, editing was a natural and exciting move.
 I began writing and editing full time in 2009.

 Since then, I have helped a variety of scholars, students, authors, and organizations refine their work.
-My clients’ work has been published independently, with presses such as the University of California Press and Rutgers University Press, and in journals such as The Sociological Review, Theory and Society, and Social Science Research.
+My clients’ work has been published independently, with presses such as the University of California Press, Cambridge University Press, Rutgers University Press, and Routledge, and in journals such as The Sociological Review, Theory and Society, and Social Science Research.
 Graduate student clients have successfully defended their dissertations and received their PhDs from institutions such as the University of Texas, the University of Minnesota, the University of Southern California, and the University of Georgia.

 My interests stretch way beyond sociology and way beyond academia.
 A true child of the liberal arts, I enjoy learning about a variety of fields.
 My friends include scholars in musicology, philosophy, chemistry, psychology, archaeology, and mathematics; professionals in engineering, law, medicine, journalism, finance, music, art, design, and religion; and many parents.
 In my leisure time, I read about writing, art, music, photography, personal growth, personality, cultures, and travel; I also love memoir, Jane Austen, fantasy novels, and my etymological dictionary.
 I am an amateur artist and photographer; a nature lover, hiker, and lake swimmer; a music fan, and a friend to dogs.
-Having lived mostly in the upper midwest, I’m now settled in Austin, Texas, where I have learned to love breakfast tacos and the knowledge that if I go anywhere downtown in the evenings, someone will show up with a guitar.
+Having lived mostly in the upper midwest, I’m now settled in Austin, Texas, where I pet all the dogs and have learned to love breakfast tacos.

 The Long Version